For high-temperature plasma simulations, one needs

 Since I started developing a mesoscale particle code, I could adopt

-backward time discretization technique.
+numerically stable backward time discretization technique.
 My

 invention is to represent all unknown (future) field quantities in the